Download the entire Student Handbook in Adobe Acrobat PDF format.

 Table of Contents

-The official school calendar is published annually by the Diocesan Office of Catholic Schools with the approval of the bishop (Click here for a copy).
+The official school calendar is published annually by the Diocesan Office of Catholic Schools with the approval of the bishop.
 The calendar is designed to meet the minimum of 180 days required by state law.
 A monthly calendar is published by the school noting information and local school activities.

 Regular school attendance is imperative.
 Each day of absence is detrimental to the pupil’s progress.
 New Jersey school law stipulates that “Every parent, guardian, or other person having custody and control of a child between the ages of six and sixteen shall cause such child regularly to attend the non-public schools of the district of a day school in which there is given instruction equivalent to that provided in the public schools for children of similar grades and attainments or to receive equivalent instruction elsewhere than a school.”
 (18A:38-25)

 Students should be in attendance from the beginning of the day (7:50) until dismissal (2:20).
 Students who arrive late must be accompanied by a parent who is to sign the student in at the main office.
 Any student who arrives after 7:50 is considered late.
-Students who acquire eight (8) late days will be given a detention to be served on the following school day.
+Students in grades 4-8 who acquire eight (8) late days will be given a detention to be served on the following school day.
 Students in grades 1-3 who acquire eight late days will be given a lunch detention.

 When a student is absent, the parent/guardian must call the school office by 8:30.

 A student who is absent from school is required to bring a written excuse signed by their parent/guardian, stating the dates and reason for the absence.

 In compliance with Diocesan regulations, excessive absence may require that the student be retained in that grade.
 The policy also states that parents of students who have missed 10 or more cumulative days of school be notified in the following manner: